JAndersM/Image2/README.md

 # Image2
 Image Workbench for FreeCAD

+Features:

+* Loading images for use as reference in FreeCAD

+* Creating image planes

+* Scaling image planes to fit object dimensions

+* Positioning and rotating image planes

+* Setting transparency of the planes

 Feature ideas:

-*Image viewer
+* Image viewer

-*Image plane from rectangular part of image
+* Create image plane from rectangular part of image rather than the whole image

-*Scaling image to fit object
+* Scaling image to fit object

-*Rotate image to face normal
+* Rotate image to face normal

 Issues:

+* Change from Part2DObjectPython to a object directly from DocumentObject

+* Translation

-*Draw line when scaling
+* Drawing line when scaling not working as it should

-*Feature for Image plane

-*Texture coordinates image plane
+* Texture coordinates on image plane